sani-1023/url_shortener/README.md

-Live link of the project: link
+Live link of the project:[Link] (https://simple-urlshortener.netlify.app/)